Thursday, 18th January 2018

 “What?
 I might not dabble in the same way you do, but I’m no saint, you know…”

 “Oh!
-This has definitely caught my attention.
+That has definitely caught my attention.
 What sort of naughty habits does Oscar Zhang have, then?”

 He smirked, slipping effortlessly into his evasive charm.

-That made Jean laugh.
-An amused chuckle that seemed to settle in his chest more than it should have.
+He dodged the question with ease, turning back to his screen.
+Jean laughed, an amused chuckle that seemed to settle in his chest more than it should have.

-Oscar turned away, pretending to focus on the screen again, but the place where her head had rested still felt warmer than the rest of him and her teasing question lingered, uncomfortably close.
+Oscar pretended to focus on his work, but the place where her head had rested still felt warmer than the rest of him.

 See all